Nayjest/Grids/README.md

 * Builtin output formatters for different column types
 * Using simple php arrays to configure grids
 * Working with json data sources via ajax
-* Example application with Laravel 5
+* Demo application with Laravel 5

 [Ask more features](https://github.com/Nayjest/Grids/issues).
 You are welcome!